Unpaid Rent – Landlords Owed £800m

-A third (32%) of landlords in the UK – approximately 500,000 – say they have experienced rent arrears in the past 12 months, according to research from the National Landlords Association (NLA).
+A third (32%) of landlords in the UK – approximately 500,000 – say they have experienced unpaid rent in the past 12 months, according to research from the National Landlords Association (NLA).

-The research shows that a typical landlord faces £1,649 of outstanding rent each, totalling £850m worth of rent arrears across the UK.
+The research shows that a typical landlord faces £1,649 of unpaid rent each, totalling £850m worth of rent arrears across the UK.

 The NLA research also shows that one in five (22%) landlords in the UK – approximately 300,000 – are worried that their tenants won’t be able to keep up rental payments over the next year.

 The research supports the launch of the NLA’s latest campaign: rent, risk resolve.
 The campaign aims to highlight four of the biggest risks facing landlords and help them to minimise the impact on their lettings business:

 Rising interest rates

 NLA chairman Carolyn Uphill said: “All landlords will be affected by one or more of these issues to some extent somewhere down the line and it’s vital to keep in mind the major threats to the success of your business.